cdibbs/folproof/docs/language.md

 1. Justifications are indicated by a leading colon.
 If omitted, either "premise" or "assumption" will be assumed, depending on the context.
 2. Rule names are single words, like "premise" or "and".
 See [Appendix A][Appendix A], for a complete list.
 3. Rules that indicate a variable substitution specify it like `A.x/x0`.
-4. Non-derived rules often have elimination or introduction versions, like `&phi; : or elim a,b-c,d-e`.
+4. Non-derived rules often have elimination or introduction versions, like `phi : or elim a,b-c,d-e`.
 Single letters, like "e" and "i", are valid shorthand.
-5. In some cases, rules need to refer to a side, 1 or 2 (left or right), like `&phi,<sub>1</sub>; or &phi;<sub>2</sub> : or i1 n`.
+5. In some cases, rules need to refer to a side, 1 or 2 (left or right), like `phi1 or phi2 : or i1 n`.
 6. Rules that need to reference prior proof steps can do so with a comma-separated list of step numbers and ranges, like `a,b-c,d-e`.

 ## Examples